dndworld/dndworld.github.io/faq/rulings.md

 Server Rule Keyword: XP, Level, DM Event
 ```
 ==- **Using your shield arm for somatic components**
-**Description:** Performing somatic components for spells as a Paladin or Cleric, using your shield arm due to your shield being your focus.
+**Description:** Performing somatic components for spells as a Paladin or Cleric, using your shield arm due to your shield being your focus.<br>
 **Interpretation:** If your Holy Symbol is on your shield, you may use that hand to perform somatic components of spells that have a material component that do not have a gold cost for their material component and do not have their material component consumed.<br>
 **Link to discussion:** [!badge icon="/images/discord-mark-blue.svg" variant="info" text="Discord"](https://discord.com/channels/512870694883950598/513452707617570828/928138006085382234)
 ```yaml **Tags**